mitsuki31/jmatrix/README.md

 If you are interested in obtaining the latest stable version of the project, please check the [latest version][latest-ver].
 You can download the archived package containing compiled classes from there.

 For improved stability and better usability, we highly recommend downloading the archived package that also includes the source files (`jmatrix-<VERSION>_with_sources.jar`).
-This package contains all the necessary documentation about classes, methods, and other aspects related to **JMatrix**, making it easier to explore and understand the project.
+This package contains all the necessary documentation about classes, methods, and other aspects related to **JMatrix**, making it easier to explore and understand the library APIs.

 > [!WARNING]
 > Currently, there is an issue with pre-build processes when using **Make** on Windows systems.
 The issue was that it failed while trying to create child processes to configure the build requirements.
 >
 > For better functionality, we recommend using [**Maven**][maven] instead.
 Because using **Make** is an alternative way for flexibility on UNIX systems.